SinghShanu/Data-Engineering-Zoomcamp-2023/week_3_data_warehouse/homework.md

 - 43,244,696
 - 22,978,333
 - 13,942,414
-- Kindly refer to file 'big_query_hw.sql' for code and solution
+- Kindly refer to file 'big_query_hw_2023.sql' for code and solution

 ## Question 2:
 Write a query to count the distinct number of affiliated_base_number for the entire dataset on both the tables.</br>